eugene-sy/playwright/README.md

 # Playwright

-Simple utility that creates Ansible playbook folder structure for you.
+Simple utility that helps you manage Ansible roles folder structure.

 ## How to use it